attilaaf/bitcoin-sv/README.md

 Bitcoin SV
 ===========

-*Note: version 1.0.0.beta1 is an optional beta release for testing the Genesis hard-fork.
-We do not recommend running this on the main network at this time.
-For more information on the Genesis hard fork, see https://bitcoinsv.io/genesis-hard-fork/*
+*Note: version 0.2.2 is a beta release.
+We encourage miners to test this release carefully and maintain a v0.2.1 node available on standby.*

 What is Bitcoin SV?
 -------------------